amiralles/contest/README.md

 As I mentioned earlier, contest it's based on conventions so you don't have to deal with noisy annotations and stuff like that.
 It follows a basic set of rules that are easy to remember.

 ##### For test cases
 **Every field of type System.Action\<Contest.Core.Runner\> within a given class is considered to be a test case**.
-As you can see in the samples, neither the class containing the field nor the filed itself have to be public.
+As you saw in the previous samples, neither the class containing the field nor the filed itself have to be public.
 This is just for convenience.
-I like to save as much keystrokes as I can, but it will work with public as well.
+I like to save as much keystrokes as I can, but it will work with the public modifier as well.

 ##### For setups and teardowns
 If you 've been doing unit testing for a while you surely had notice that most frameworks have some kind of **setup/teardown** mechanisms (using NUnit jargon in here).
 Contest is not an exception, it have both, **per case** and **per fixture** setups and teardowns.
 The way it works is you name the field **"before_each"** for fixture wide setups and **"after_each"** for fixture wide teardowns.
 If you wanna per case setup/teardown, what you do is create a field and prefix its name with: **before_[case_name]** for setups and **after_[case_name]** for teardowns.